studio24/front-end-test-archived/README.md

 ## Instructions

-Please build the components into well-formed HTML/CSS paying particular attention to matching the supplied web design in *Mobile.png* and *Desktop.png* as well as you see fit.
-Pay special attention to colour, spacing and type.

-Please build one responsive web page and make your own judgement on how the components should change in-between the two illustrated breakpoints.
-Do not use any third-party libraries, build tools, frameworks or themes for this work.
-There is no requirement for JavaScript interaction, HTML and CSS will suffice.
+Please build the supplied design into well-formed HTML/CSS.

+The objectives are to:

+* Replicate the supplied design accurately, taking into account any changes you may need to implement to make this work on different devices.
+* Build a standards-based, accessible and responsive web page.
-Please supply this as a single, static HTML file with associated asset files (e.g. CSS, images).
+* Deliver this as a single HTML page with assets (e.g. images, CSS) loaded from a sub-folder (e.g. `assets/`).

+Constraints of this task are:

+* Write vanilla HTML, CSS and JavaScript.
+No frameworks or build tools can be used (that means no Bootstrap, Foundation, SASS or similar tools).
+* Your work must be responsive and accessible.
+* Use relative links so the web page works if you just load it in a web browser without a local hostname.

 We will test this by viewing the web page via a URL on http://localhost to ensure the web fonts load.
+We'll test this on:

+* Firefox and Chrome on desktop
+* IE11 on a Windows PC
+* iOS Safari and Android Chrome on mobile

-It is expected this test will take around 3-4 hours to complete.
+It is expected this test will take around half a day to complete.

 # Design reference